serhatSamioglu/KotlinFundamentals/README.md

 }

 data class Person(var age: Int)
-/*

 4. With

-According to the Kotlin docs “with can be read as (with this object, do the following.)”.*/ fun main() {
+According to the Kotlin docs “with can be read as (with this object, do the following.)”. fun main() {
     val human = Human("Serhat", 25)